Why are you here??

 The focus of this release was to adjust and solidify behaviour based on user feedback after the initial release, including adding 3D touch support and easy duplication of 3D models.

-• Any visible 3D node can now respond to touch events, and the application can receive callbacks when a node is selected.
+- Any visible 3D node can now respond to touch events, and the application can receive callbacks when a node is selected.
 Individual nodes can be marked as touch-responsive, or not.
 Node assemblies can be configured to select either the entire assembly or individual components, when a touch event occurs.

-• Fractional animation is now supported.
+method.
+The original and new nodes can be moved, rotated, scaled, animated, colored, or textured independently.
+But fear not, to preserve memory, underlying mesh data is shared between copies. - Fractional animation is now supported.
 Any fraction of the full animation data may be played.
 For example, if a single animation contains several movements, each movement can be played separately.

-• All 3D nodes now support animation.
-Previously, only nodes loaded from POD files could be animated.
+- All 3D nodes now support animation.
+Previously, only nodes loaded from

-• Applications now have more control over releasing mesh data from main memory once it has been copied into OpenGL ES VBOs.
+protocol, plus material coloring properties, to allow fading or tinting of complete node assemblies. - Applications now have more control over releasing mesh data from main memory once it has been copied into OpenGL ES VBOs.
 The release of main memory data is no longer automatic when VBO’s are created.

-In addition to these main features, this release includes a number of fixes and adjustments based on user feedback, and there have been a number of small changes to the API with this release.
-For more complete and detailed information on what’s new in this release, including changes to the API, we encourage you to read the CHANGELOG document in the cocos3d distribution.
+In addition to these main features, this release includes a number of fixes and adjustments based on user feedback, and there have been a number of small changes to the API

 [bw_floater]